Skip to content

 # -*- coding=utf-8 -*-

-# checks if the 'husband' key exists in the 'couples' dictionary
+# checks whether the husband key exists in the joint dictionary

 else: